RetroNora/MERA_ELZAB_ComPan_8_16/README.md

 ComPAN 8 is an 8-bit Polish microcomputer produced in the 1980s at the MERA-ELZAB factory in Zabrze, Poland.
 ComPAN 8 was designed at the Institute of Industry Automation Systems PAN in Gliwice.
-My unit is from 1988 and has a S/N of 396 and it labelled as 'Microcomputer 8/16-bit'.
+* My unit is from 1988 and has a S/N of 396.
-The exact number of manufactured units is unknown but is estimated at ~100 units a year.
+* The exact number of manufactured units is unknown.
-The number of survived units is unknown, I know about ~15 units.
+* The number of survived units is unknown, I know about ~15 units.
-The '8/16-bit' comes from i8088 card that shares system resources with i8080.
+* The '8/16-bit' variant has i8088 card that shares system resources with i8080.

 <p align="center">
 <img src="https://github.com/RetroNora/MERA_ELZAB_ComPan_8_16/blob/main/Pics/ComPAN_plate.jpg" />